evshary/autoware_carla_launch/docs/scenarios/v2x.rst

    ./script/run-bridge-v2x.sh

 .. note::
-   You can determine whether the bridge is running properly by checking if the terminal displays the following information...
+   You can determine whether the bridge is running properly and verify that the V2X component is successfully retrieving the required information from the Carla simulator by checking if the terminal displays the following output...

 .. code-block:: bash

-   INFO: [intersection manager] Get Carla traffic lights ...
-   INFO: [traffic manager] Get Carla traffic lights ...
+   INFO  zenoh_carla_bridge > Running Carla Autoware Zenoh bridge...
+   ...
+   INFO: [Traffic Manager] Declaring Subscriber on 'vehicle/pose/**'...
+   ...
+   INFO: [Intersection Manager] Declaring Queryable on 'intersection/**/traffic_light/**'...
+   ...

-**Step3.** Entering Autoware container then executing...
+**Step 3:** Entering Autoware container then executing...

 .. code-block:: bash